Rowers Take On Transatlantic Challenge For Isle Of Wight Charities

 A team will be rowing across the Atlantic to raise money for Isle of Wight charities.

-Wight Lightning’s boat is heading for Tenerife and then on to La Gomera today (Monday), the crew will join it 29 November for further training.
+Wight Lightning will row from the Canary Islands to Antigua, all as part of next month’s Talisker Whisky Atlantic Challenge.

-The team will row from the Canary Islands to Antigua as part of the Talisker Whisky Atlantic Challenge.
+The team’s boat is heading for Tenerife and then on to La Gomera today (Monday), and the crew will eventually re-join it at the end of the month for some last-minute training.

-As part of their challenge they’ll be raising money for two Isle of Wight Charities.
-Money raised will go to Ellen McArthur Cancer Trust and Ability Dogs 4 Young People.
+As part of their challenge the team will be fundraising for two Isle of Wight Charities.
+All of the money raised will go to Ellen McArthur Cancer Trust and Ability Dogs 4 Young People.

 Skipper, Mark Brownjohn has told Isle of Wight Radio: